dorkykenny/countries-quiz-game/README.md

 The game can be accessed [here].
 Initially, players will be prompted to pick a category.
 Once one is clicked, the first question immediately pops up, along with 4 option buttons below.

-The planning materials in building this game can be accessed on this link.
+The planning materials in building this game can be accessed on this [link].

 ### Technologies Used: